UweKeim/trello2gitlabextended/README.md

 trello2gitlab path/to/options.json
 ```

-You can also specify `--delete` or `--adjustmentions` as the second argument to only delete issues or adjust mentions.
+You can also specify one of the following command line arguments as the second argument to only execute a certain action:

+- `--all` or `-import` – Perform a full import from Trello to GitLab including the adjustment of mentions.
+- `--delete` – Delete all issues in GitLab.
+- `--adjustmentions` – Adjusts mentions in GitLab (i.e. rename "@trellolabusername" to "@gitlabusername").

 If `--delete` is specified, you can also specify a third argument to delete all mentions with an issue ID greater than the specified value.